Rewind 12 months and Tom Barras was watching in awe at the Tour de France roadshow rolling by his doorstep like the rest of us.

 As the peloton zoomed through Arthington, the 36-year-old web designer embraced the French fanfare and cycled back to his Headingley home exhilarated – but unaware that he could yet experience a similar atmosphere as a rider.

-Seemingly with his biggest races behind him, his performances managed to catch the eye of UCI Continental team NFTO however.
+Seemingly with his biggest races behind him, the Keighley-born rider’s performances managed to catch the eye of UCI Continental team NFTO however.
 He signed to once again become a full-time pro for 2015.

-Now with just days to go until the inaugural Tour de Yorkshire, he is part of NFTO’s eight-man lineup for the highly anticipated spectacle which is expected to attract a crowd of more than a million from May 1 to 3.
+Now with just weeks to go until the inaugural Tour de Yorkshire rolls into action, he is well-placed to make the team’s eight-man lineup for the highly anticipated spectacle which is expected to attract a crowd of more than a million from May 1 to 3.

 “It’s not something I ever thought I would compete in.
 This time last year I was riding for Wheelbase and building two little businesses,” he said.

 “I’m the only Yorkshireman in the team and it goes through Laycock where I was born and where I live now in Leeds.
-I literally know every road – those are the roads I’ve trained on all my life.”
+I literally know every road – those are the roads I’ve trained on all my life.
+I used to train on the roads around Whitby with my dad.”

-Growing up during Sid’s hayday, Tom witnessed a golden time for British road racing – a climate he feels eluded his own generation of cyclists.
+Growing up during Sid’s heyday, Tom witnessed a golden time for British road racing – a climate he feels eluded his own generation of cyclists.

 “After six years I realised I was never going to be a world beater,” he said.
 “I set up my web design company in 2007 and started building my empire.”

-Splitting his time between his web design and coaching sidelines and cycling, several contracts with pro and amateur cycling teams since his return to England followed, as did 27 race wins during a boom time for the sport.
+Several contracts with professional and amateur cycling teams since his return to England followed, as did 27 race wins during a changing time for the sport.

-He said: “I don’t see myself as a Tour de France rider but, on my day, if all the stars line up and we pull together, there is a chance one of us can get a result.”
+“I get to race alongside them [cycling’s elite] now and again but I know my position in the sport,” he said.
+“They are putting a British continental team in that peloton in a month’s time.
+I don’t see myself as a Tour de France rider but on my day, if all the stars line up and we pull together, there is a chance one of us can get a result.”

 “It’s one of the biggest races in the world which is finishing a mile from my house - it’s massive,” Tom added.
 “If this is it and Tom Barras stops racing on May 3 and I race that, I finish on a high.”